UX

 Steve is a designer at Tailwind Labs.
 He was the first who started the trend of UI micro-tips on Twitter.
 After a while, he published Refactoring UI, a book where he described in detail the basic principles of creating a beautiful UI.

 What makes his tips special is that he shows them using realistic interfaces.
-It helps you see not only how a small part gets better, but how it looks in the context of the whole interface component.
+This helps you see not only how a small part gets better but also how it looks in the context of the whole interface component.

 One of Steve’s micro-tips says that too many borders can make a design look really busy